 Ontario Building Code and the Canadian Standards Association (CSA) have specific recommendations on the size, angle and placement of grab bars in various locations.
 Although these are in place for new builds/commercial spaces, the recommendations can be followed as a guideline in your home.

 That said, we know that what is meant to work for most, may not work for YOU.
 If you have very specific transferring needs (ex. you use a wheelchair or assistive device) – we recommend that you work with an occupational therapist (OT) to measure transferring heights and positioning that works for your health and safety.

 - A vertical straight bar (24") at the entrance to your shower/tub, AND

 - L-Shaped (30" x 30") or Diagonal bar (36") on the back wall.

-For a toilet, a horizontal straight bar (18-24") behind the water closet and an L-Shaped bar (30" x 30") on the adjacent wall (if present) is recommended.
+For a toilet, a horizontal straight bar (18-24") behind the toilet and an L-Shaped bar (30" x 30") on the adjacent wall is recommended.

-No matter where they go, all Grab Bars should:
+No matter where they go, all standard Grab Bars should:

 · Be non-abrasive, slip-resistant and have a high tonal contrast